ovr/phpsa/docs/03_Configuration.md

 # Configuration

 You can change the configuration by editing .phpsa.yml in the root directory.
-Here it's possible to disable every single analyzer or just configure a minimum php version your checked code should run on and we will automatically disable all analyzers that you don't need for you.

-work in progress
+The blame setting can show the git information about the author of the line.

+You can also set a language level setting.
+This will disable all analyzers that require a higher version than specified here automatically.

+For a finer configuration you can enable/disable every single analyzer there is.
+Some of them (like MissingDocblock) will have extra settings besides enabled.
+Here it's possible to configure the analyzer.
+The MissingDocblock analyzer for example can let you choose for which language constructs you want to see notices for a missing docblock.

 Next: [Components](./04_Components.md)